dotnet/docs/docs/csharp/getting-started/introduction-to-the-csharp-language-and-the-net-framework.md

  - "Visual C#, about"
 ms.assetid: 0a2dff4e-cd84-42ff-8141-e89889b24081
 ---
-# Introduction to the C# language and the .NET Framework
+# Introduction to the C# language and .NET

 C# is an elegant and type-safe object-oriented language that enables developers to build a variety of secure and robust applications that run in the .NET ecosystem.
 The .NET ecosystem is composed of all the implementations of .NET, including both but not limited to [.NET Core](../../core/index.yml), and [.NET Framework](../../framework/index.yml).
 This article focuses on .NET Framework.
 You can use C# to create Windows client applications, XML Web services, distributed components, client-server applications, database applications, and much, much more.